-Here is an attempt to quantify the human-like behaviour of a bot.
+Here Conversational AI Platform is an attempt to quantify the human-like behavior of a bot.
 While there could be many other factors, the ones listed here are believed to be primary.
 A bot needs to be:

 - Learn on the go

 - How to design a Chatbot

 - One metric, one platform and one vertical

 - Designing Chatbot Conversations

 These are not quantifiable as such.
 We will have to dig a bit deeper to break down each of them into smaller factors and then try to quantify.